buildo/retro/docs/releasing.md

 We automatically publish all libraries in the monorepo to Sonatype on every commit on `master`.

-We use a modified version [`sbt-ci-release`](https://github.com/olafurpg/sbt-ci-release) that handles publishing multiple packages at once.
+We use a modified version of [`sbt-ci-release`](https://github.com/olafurpg/sbt-ci-release) that handles publishing multiple packages at once.